-Anaheim Ducks goalie Tomas Suchanek is currently listed as out after enduring a knee injury.
-This will keep him out until Wednesday, March 5, 2025.
+Anaheim Ducks goalie John Gibson is day-to-day because he suffered a lower body injury.
+This will keep him sidelined until Friday, March 14, 2025.

 The Anaheim Ducks, a professional ice hockey team based in Anaheim, California, have had their fair share of injuries throughout their history.
 In this report, we will delve into the team’s injury history, highlighting the most common types of injuries, the players most affected, and the impact of these injuries on the team’s performance.